 Watch out!: Emphasise to teams that they shouldn’t look to change the way they work with all their customers – this will be impossible to maintain.
 The idea is to prioritise effort.
 It may even be that some valuable accounts can be maintained and improved without any radical changes to the relationship or even by reducing effort or engaging in a different way.
 For more on this read ‘So you seriously want to be Key Account Excellent?’

-- Turn information into insight – Once priority accounts have been identified, encourage the team to really drill down into that account – pinpointing and understanding the potential opportunities that will best support the account and your organisation.
+- No. 2: Turn information into insight – Once priority accounts have been identified, encourage the team to really drill down into that account – pinpointing and understanding the potential opportunities that will best support the account and your organisation.

 Watch out!: As part of this process it’s important to not only understand ‘what is happening?’ but to uncover ‘why is it happening?’.
 On building this firm understanding the team will find it easier to pinpoint real opportunities within the account and the best way to unlock them.

-- Defining the prime opportunity – Informed by the account team’s insights, encourage them to define the best opportunity to pursue, which aligns to the brand strategy.
+- No. 3: Defining the prime opportunity – Informed by the account team’s insights, encourage them to define the best opportunity to pursue, which aligns to the brand strategy.
 From here, account goals and the plan can be developed – these will align and mobilise the whole team behind the defined prime opportunity.

-- Customer engagement – Informed by the prime opportunity, map out which stakeholders could influence or enable its fulfilment.
+- No. 4: Customer engagement – Informed by the prime opportunity, map out which stakeholders could influence or enable its fulfilment.
 Then support them to understand what tactics could be employed to encourage those stakeholders’ advocacy and buy-in for the opportunity being pursued.

 Watch out!: Ensure account teams are clear on the expected outcomes and the plan that’ll help them get there.

-- Continuously improve – Ensure the key learnings from the ‘deliver value’ step are captured and taken note of.
+- No. 6: Continuously improve – Ensure the key learnings from the ‘deliver value’ step are captured and taken note of.
 These are hugely valuable as they’ll enable the team to scale up and further improve patient care within that and other accounts.
 For more on this read our case study on Sanofi UK.

 Watch out!: The learnings from ideas 1-5 should be seen as an active learning ground.
 Encourage account teams to adopt a ‘continuous improvement’ mindset so they actively evolve what and how they work with key customers.
 The quality of critical thinking involved in ‘planning’ is the point, NOT just the ‘plan’ as a deliverable.
 This will sustain the points of differentiation that have been established to-date.